Required Science Prerequisite Courses

 Introduction to Psychology

-Students who receive credit for successful completion of an AP examination must upload their AP score report to their online application.
+Applicants who receive credit for successful completion of an AP examination must send in their official AP score report with their official transcripts.
 We will not accept upper division or topical psychology courses for this requirement.

 -